anniavd/budget-tracker/README.md

 # Description

 Budget Tracker is an application where the user can add expenses and deposits to their budget online or offline.
-You can install the application on any device (cell phone, tablet, etc.) for hassle-free use.
+You can install the application on any device (cell phone, tablet, etc.) for hassle-free use.The site is deployed in Heroku